 I've used the entire beet in this salad - roots, stems and leaves.
 But if you can't get hold of the full beet, then you can add spinach to help bulk out the salad!

 I love having a salad as my main dish for dinner, but it's also a fantastic side dish.
-Try it alongside my vegan beet pizza (which also uses up the entire beetroot), or with my spinach burgers (vegan).

 This dressing is smooth, creamy and bursting with flavour.
 It's the perfect topping to this earthy salad.
 Tahini is a sesame seed paste that's popular Internationally now, but comes from the Middle East.
 It adds vegan creaminess to dressings along with it's delicious flavor.

 You only need 4 ingredients for the tahini dressing (tahini, oil, garlic, lemon juice plus salt and pepper).
 Shake it up and it is guaranteed to liven up any salad and give it a bit of extra pizazz!